 - Customer Support

-- Amazon: If a seller opts for FBA (Fulfilled By Amazon) option, Amazon takes complete responsibility of the customer service problems on his or her behalf.
+- Amazon: If a seller opts for Amazon FBA (Fulfilled By Amazon) option, Amazon takes complete responsibility of the customer service problems on his or her behalf.
 This includes returns, inquiries, and refunds.
 Also, the seller gets access to their Customer Metrics feature with which the score for customer satisfaction is automatically calculated.

 - eBay: The sellers of eBay also have access to Seller Dashboard through which the seller performance and customer service can be monitored.
 In addition, they work diligently to make sure that the buyers do not violate their sellers’ protection policies and other buying practices.